someimportantcompany/cronfile/README.md

 cron.run();
 ```

-All `cronfile`s are designed to be run every minute, so set your crontab to something like:
+All cron files made with `cronfile` are designed to be run every minute, so set your crontab to something like:

 ```
 */1 * * * * ~/project/cron.js
 ```

-And add a `MAILTO` environment variable to get any error output emailed to you, like so:
+Optionally, and wisely, you can add a `MAILTO` environment variable to get any error output emailed to you, like so:

 ```
+# May require Postfix or an equivalent to be installed...
+# Ask your friendly neighbourhood sysops guy for more information!
 MAILTO="crons@myawesomeprojectwebsite.com"
+# m h dom mon dow command
 */1 * * * * ~/project/cron.js
 ```